Lexipherous/python-philips-hue/README.md

 ### python-philips-hue
-A simple Python3 script that allows you to change Rooms in your Philips Hue Lights setup
+A simple Python3 script that allows you to change Rooms in your Philips Hue Lights setup, originally intended to work alongside the Elgato Streamdeck

 #### Setup
 + Press the button on the Philips Hue Bridge